AndreiBarsan/FunJava/Issues.md

 Future ideas:
 =============
-    - hook into IDE and process anotations on-the-fly, while also registering them in the IDE => enable auto-complete! and get rid of the mountains of countless syntax errors
     - maybe allow classes to be annotated with @Case; in that case, only generate fields, getters and setters for the data, and keep additional methods implemented within;
     - mkToStringMethod (and the other, similar ones) should be more clever!
 First, check to see if the base class (e.g. Tree<T>
     already implements toString, and if it does, (maybe) don't output anything);
-    - http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/tutorial/tutorial2.html use this to generate the caseXXX methods dynamically, by editing class files (after javac compiles everything)
     - captureCaseXXX holds both the reference to the matched thing, as well as the individual fields
-    - captureXXX (maybe) could ONLY have a reference to what the case class that matched
+    - captureXXX (maybe) could ONLY have a reference to what the case class that matched (see a few tasks above)
     - when a reference to case class is caputred, custom @Case methods would be callable
     - add overloads to the captureXXX methods that allow an extra something -> boolean predicate to match by condition
+    - hook into IDE and process anotations on-the-fly, while also registering them in the IDE => enable auto-complete! and get rid of the mountains of countless syntax errors - already exists in Eclipse

 Eclipse-support
 ===============